 IFRS 15 - Revenue from Contracts with Customers - In May 2014, the IASB published IFRS 15, "Revenue from Contracts with Customers" ("IFRS 15"), replacing IAS 11, "Construction Contracts" and IAS 18, "Revenue" and several revenue-related interpretations.
 IFRS 15 establishes a single revenue recognition framework that applies to contracts with customers.
 The standard requires an entity to recognize revenue to reflect the transfer of goods and services for the amount it expects to receive, when control is transferred to the purchaser.
 Disclosure requirements have also been expanded.
 The new standard is effective for annual periods beginning on or after January 1, 2018, with earlier adoption permitted.
 The standard may be applied retrospectively or using a modified retrospective approach.
-The Corporation is currently evaluating the impact of adopting IFRS 15 on the consolidated financial statements.
+The Corporation will adopt IFRS 15 in its financial statements for the annual period beginning October 1, 2018.
+The adoption of IFRS 15 will not have a material impact on the Corporation's financial statements.

 IFRS 16 - Leases - In January 2016, the IASB issued IFRS 16 Leases ("IFRS 16"), its new lease standard that requires lessees to recognize assets and liabilities for most leases on the statement of financial position.
 Lessees applying IFRS 16 will have a single accounting model for all leases, with certain exemptions.
 Lessor accounting is substantially unchanged.
-The new standard will be effective from January 1, 2019 with limited early application permitted.
+The new standard will be effective on or after January 1, 2019 with limited early application permitted.
 The Corporation is currently monitoring the development of this standard and assessing the impact that adoption of this standard may have on the consolidated financial statements.